sportsclimbs/sportclimbs-2/content/north-wales/north-coast/tyddyn-hywel/tyddyn-topo.md

 *H. Walmsley, C. Calow, 17/05/2018*

 **11. Exit Claws, 26m,  (6b+)** &starf;
 A hard start and a wild sideways exit from the groove with plenty of interesting moves between.
 Start about 4 m right of Secret Steps.
 Make a hard starting move (crux) to gain a shallow right-facing groove.
 Continue in the line past a break to a flake.
 From the flake go up and right across the wall to the foot of the hanging groove.
 Follow this straightforwardly until a hard move gains the last good foothold.
-Make wild but surprisingly reasonable moves left to a ledge on the arete (after clipping the bolt on the underside of the arete, reaching back to unclip the previous bolt helps to keep the rope off the sharp arete).
-Make a final awkward move up the arete to finish.
+Make wild but surprisingly reasonable moves left to a ledge on the arête (after clipping the bolt on the underside of the arête, reaching back to unclip the previous bolt helps to keep the rope off the sharp arête).
+Make a final awkward move up the arête to finish.
 *H. Walmsley, C. Calow, 26/05/2018*

 **12. Bluebirds Over, 18 m, (6b+)** &starf;